chrisvinhston/Gun_Violence/README.md

 ## Project Description
-1) Inspected date found
+1) Retrieve and Inspect data.

 2) Cleaned the nessesary data.

 3) Interpretated data to make story

 4) Made graphs to show those representations.
--Multiple line - show which types of guns were used most during mass shootings.
+*Multiple line graph - show which types of guns were used most during mass shootings.
--Bar - show the increase of gun deaths/injuries each year (2014-2018) -Horizontal bar - show between 2014-2017 which state had the most gun deaths.
+*Bar - show the increase of gun deaths/injuries each year (2014-2018) *Horizontal bar - show between 2014-2017 which state had the most gun deaths.
--Bubble map- show the mass shootings between 2014-2017.
+*Bubble map- show the mass shootings between 2014-2017.
 Hover shows city, date, num killed, weapons used.
--Choropleth - show the each year 2014-2017 and amount of gun deaths per state.
+*Choropleth - show the each year 2014-2017 and amount of gun deaths per state.

 ## Obstacles Encountered
 -Calculate the information wanted.